-The design and method section the research supplies the logic, procedures and processes for acquisition of data and processing of information.
-It is a system of explicit rules and procedure upon which a research is based and against claims and knowledge is evaluated.
+The design and method section of the research supply the logic, procedures and processes for acquisition of data and processing of information.
+It is a system of explicit rules and procedures upon which research is based and against claims and knowledge is evaluated.
 It is an avenue where you explain to your reader how you will (or did) carry out your research.
-You should describe the subjects, the instruments to be use or used, the condition under which the tests will be (or were) given, how the test will be (were) scored, how the results will be (or was) analysed, it.
+You should describe the subjects, the instruments to be used or used, the condition under which the tests will be (or were) given, how the test will be (were) scored, how the results will be (or was) analysed, it.
 This section should be very explicit such that others could replicate all the important points of your research.
-Make sure you are honest and forthright in this section by reporting or acknowledging any problems or challenges with validity so that others can take them into account when they interpret if (and avoid them if they try to replicate it).
-Methodology entails the following:
+Make sure you are honest and forthright in this section by reporting or acknowledging any problems or challenges with validity so that others can take them into account when they interpret it (and avoid them if they try to replicate it).
+The methodology entails the following: